Counselor Education Program Admission

 - Participate in an interview experience with faculty

-- Participate in a structured group interaction with other program applicants
+- Interact in a structured group experience with other program applicants

 - Receive information about the program and Winona State